 Bartonella is a gram-negative intracellular facultative bacterium that is commonly implicated in causing zoonotic infections globally.
-Almost 20 different species of Bartonella have been isolated thus far among in which Bartonella henselae, Bartonella quintana, and Bartonella bacilliforms are frequently associated with infections in humans.
+Almost 20 different species of Bartonella have been isolated thus far among in which Bartonella henselae, Bartonella quintana, and Bartonella bacilliformis are frequently associated with infections in humans.

-Trench fever also known as five-day fever was first reported in Europe in soldiers.
+Trench fever also known as the five-day fever was first reported in Europe in soldiers.
 Trench fever is transmitted by body louse and is known to exclusively occur in humans.

 Oroya fever was first reported in 1870 when a railway line was being built from Lima to Oroya in Peru.
 An outbreak fever killed several thousand workmen and was named Oroya fever after the place it was first reported.
 Some workers who survived the outbreak developed verruga peruana which are nodular ulcerating skin lesions.
 It is commonly reported in mountainous parts of Peru, Columbia, and Ecuador in South America.
 In 1885, a Peruvian medical student Daniel Carrion inoculated himself with material from verruga which resulted in his death from Oroya fever.
 Oroya fever is also known as Carrion’s disease for this reason.

-Cat scratch disease, caused by Bartonella henslae is the infection that is most commonly caused by bartonella species.
+Cat scratch disease, caused by Bartonella henselae is the infection that is most commonly caused by bartonella species.
 Bartonella bacilliformis causes Oroya fever and verruga peruana while Bartonella quintana is associated with trench fever.
 Carrion's disease caused by B angiomatosis characterized by high-grade fever accompanied by severe anemia from the destruction of red blood cells, severe enlargement of spleen and liver, bleeding into lymph nodes, and destruction of blood vessels.
 Mortality is 40% without treatment.

 The incidence of cat-scratch disease was reported to be 6.4 cases per 100,000 population in adults and 9.4 cases per 100,000 population in children aged 5-9 years globally.
-The highest incidence is reported in south eastern United States with a peak in January, late summer, and fall.
+The highest incidence is reported in southeastern United States with a peak in January, late summer, and fall.
 Epidemic and sporadic outbreaks of trench fever have been reported since the early 20 century in several countries across the globe with the largest epidemics reported during world war 1 and world war 2.
 Homeless population are more frequently exposed to the pathogen and have the highest risk of contracting trench fever.
 Infections caused by Bartonella baciliformis are endemic to Peru, Columbia, and Ecuador while sporadic cases have been reported in Chile, Guatemala, and Bolivia.

 Cat scratch disease is transmitted through a scratch or bite from infected cats.
 Cats and the cat flea, Ctenocephalides felis act as vectors for transmission of cat scratch disease.
 Human body louse, pediculus humanus has been reported to the predominant vector responsible for transmission of trench fever caused by Bartonella quintana.
 Transmission of Bartonella bacilliformis occurs by the bite of female sand fly Lutzomyia.